 My business endeavours have evolved right alongside my personal endeavours as my priorities continue to be shaped by the life I am living.

-I cook, I research, I write, I experiment, and with that, I aim to lead and to share.
-That is the core of my business.
+Cooking, researching, writing, experimenting and with that, aiming to lead and share.
+This is the core of my business.

 I run an awesomely successful, conscious, good karma business of which I am incredibly excited about and proud of.

-I have written in the past about the life lessons I have learned in running my own business for over a decade.
-In that time I have also learned some fundamental business lessons.
+In the past, I have written about the life lessons I have learned in running my own business for over a decade.
+During that time I have also learned some fundamental business lessons.
 These are the lessons I want to share with you today.

-I have shown up to my business, my job, every single day since I made the decision to start this in 2008.
-I don’t always feel like it.
+I have shown up to my business, my job, every single day since I made the decision to start this in 2008 even though I don’t always feel like it.
 I definitely didn’t always feel like having 25 people in my home for a Tuesday evening or Sunday morning class.
-I didn’t always feel like answering 40 questions in an hour during a Culinary Nutrition Expert live stream when my son was three months old and I hadn’t slept in a months.
+Nor did I always feel like answering 40 questions in an hour during a Culinary Nutrition Expert live stream when my son was three months old and I hadn’t slept in months.
 I did it though.
 And I did it with a smile and with joy.
 I show up to offer the experience my guests, clients and students have come for.